jfallmann/MONSDA/docs/source/configurator.rst

 | **SET WORKFLOWS**                                                                                   |
 +-----------------------------------------------------------------------------------------------------+

 You can add conditions in a similar way you created the condition-tree.
 But note, that you can't add sub-conditions to existing leafs.
-The configurator will expand the condition-tree for the settings-block and each workflow.
-Because now you have new option fields in the config-file the Configurator will ask you for copying existing workflow settings or to make new ones.
+The *Configurator* will expand the condition-tree for the settings-block and each workflow.
+Because now you have new option fields in the config-file the *Configurator* will ask you to copy existing workflow settings or to make new ones.

 4. Remove conditions
 ********************